-Computer locked by International Cyber Security Protection Alliance Virus Scam (ICSPA Malware Ransomware)?
+Computer locked by International Cyber Security Protection Alliance Virus Scam (ICSPA Virus Malware Ransomware)?
 Just received the message from ICSPA Virus Scam.
-My computer froze up from this ICSPA scam, i cant get this ICSPA virus off my computer, what can I do??
-My computer is suspended by ICSPA virus scam for illegal use, how do i fix it?
+My computer froze up from this ICSPA scam, i can’t get this ICSPA virus off my computer, what can I do?
+When my computer is suspended by ICSPA virus scam for illegal use, how do i fix it without paying fine?
 Here will give you a solution:

 What is International Cyber Security Protection Alliance Virus?
 Scam or Real?
 It is just a ransomware or from the police office.
 One can simply go crazy with the amount of internet threats we suffer from every single day.
 Luckily most of them are just some minor mind buggers created by idle mind of internet hackers who probably have nothing smarter, more creative and worthy to do, but to harass innocent internet users who did them nothing wrong.
 So no wonder our internet space erupts in the large amounts of malwares and viruses which lurk to attack us from every hidden internet corner.
 Further leading to us not being in awe when our antivirus pop-up windows inform us all the time about threats which had been blocked and removed.
 Masquerading as police agencies, the criminals paralyzed computers with a virus and told the owners they have done illegal activity or watch porn and and says its due to child porn.
 All illegal activities had been detected and you have to pay a fine of 300 dollars, 100 euros, 100 pounds, CAD $100 or AUD $100 to unlock the computers.
 International Cyber Security Protection Alliance Virus scam acts in different versions all over the world.
 For USA based, you receive the message – FBI.
 Cybercrime Division Moneypak lock screen, for Canada based, you will get Royal Canadian Mounted Police Ukash screen, for Australia based you will get Australian Federal Police Ukash screen and your computer blocked by United Kingdom Police Ukash Virus when you are in UK.
 All they are not real police but fake scam that you need to kick them off.